fzero/fzero.ca/README.markdown

 (which I came back to).

-So, in an effort to clean things up, I tweaked my `.htaccess` so all permalinks to photoposts redirect to the original on [my Posterous](http://fzero.posterous.com), which allowed me to keep only posts with "real" content on my main domain.
+So, in an effort to clean things up, I tweaked my `.htaccess` so all permalinks to photoposts redirect to the original version on [my Posterous](http://fzero.posterous.com), which allowed me to keep only posts with "real" content on my main domain.